x75/x75.github.io/_posts/2020-02-20-jetpack-the-story-1-init.md

 > how we were lucky with our investors and private funding overtook EXIST

 During May/June 2019 we met up several times with the funding consortium.

-TODO: Screening episode in Leo's Biergarten

-which answered by raising the stakes.
-At about the same time we got v/ positive feedback from these people while receiving quite demotivating ones from our EXIST pre-evaluation.
-At this point the decision for which way to go fell silently and swiftly.
+There was one meeting where we were getting infused by Tosh on some general ideas sitting in front of a Kreuzberg Späti.
+A few of these episodes lead up to our screening by Oskar and Wendelin Weingartner in Feinkost Minutillo's Biergarten hosted by ACUD.
+This went reasonably well and we fixed the stakes.
+At the same time that we were getting v/ positive feedback during these sessions we were receiving very bad one from a pre-evaluation of our EXIST grant application draft.
+At this point the decision announced itself.

 End of part one.

 ### Jetpack the Story, Part 2 Founding mechanics

 > ycombinator, standard documents, SAFE agreement

-During our earlier talks the magic crew introduced us to ycombinator and their accomplishments.
-One of those is the consolidated process for setting up a company with minimum headaches and maximum readiness.
+The magic crew introduced us to ycombinator and the startup-building recipes they have come up.
+One of those is the consolidated process for setting up a company (aka incorporating) with minimum headache.
 The process emphasizes the use of standard documents that do not have to be modified when going from one company to the next.
-A central piece in this is the SAFE agreement which is a four-page document that is consumable and parseable for anyone possessing common sense.
-SAFE means Simple Agreement on Future Equity and in it the investment deal is written down, requiring only a few variables to be
-configured: the name of the company, the name of the investor, and the number of shares returned for what amount of investment.
+A central piece in this is the _Simple Agreement on Future Equity_ (SAFE), a **four-page** document that can be consumed and understood by virtually anyone.
+In the SAFE a standard early-stage investment deal is written down, requiring only a few variables to be filled in: the name of the company, the name of the investor, and the number of shares returned for what amount of investment.

-TODO: Make sure that we're _not_ a ycombinator investment.
+Just to be clear about it, we're **not** associated with ycombinator in any way but are adopting some of their processes and tools that are publically available.

 The Future bit in the SAFE takes care of the fact that all of this is only relevant if and only if some kind of positive liquidation event